About Us

 READing staff

-Veronica kuzdzal is a sophomore and a Literary Studies and Communication Double Major with a concentration in Publishing and Editing. she loves to read and used to be an aspiring writer.
-Now she wants to be an editor or something along the lines of one.
+Veronica Kuzdzal is a Junior and a Literary Studies and Communication Double Major with a concentration in Publishing and Editing.
+She loves to read and used to be an aspiring writer or an editor.
+Now she wants to be a Media Relations, Public Relations, Communications Marketing person working for a Professional Sports team.
 People tell her that she is too quiet but then once they get to know her, she is told that she is a very loud and open person.
-If she’s not hanging out with her friends then she is usually watching an old TV show or movie.
+If she’s not hanging out with her friends then she is usually watching an old TV show, movie or reading a romance book.

 Previous Staff